• Cake

 I’m so excited to provide you with lots of fun cake recipes for you to try as sheet cakes!
 Let me know which ones you try in the comments section, and be sure to tag @sugarandsparrowco on Instagram to show me how you decorated.
 I love to see what you’re caking.
 Stay safe and healthy out there, everyone!

-By: Whitney · In: Cake Basics, Featured, Recipes · Tagged: baking 101, baking tips, cake decorating, layer cakes into sheet cakes, quarter sheet cakes, sheet cake decorating, sheet cake pans, sheet cake recipes
+By: Whitney · In: FAQ, Featured, Recipes · Tagged: baking 101, baking tips, cake decorating, layer cakes into sheet cakes, quarter sheet cakes, sheet cake decorating, sheet cake pans, sheet cake recipes

 you’ll also love